Gordon Ramsay at Claridge's: History

 Following the awarding of a third Michelin star to Gordon Ramsay for Restaurant Gordon Ramsay, he was contacted by Blackstone Group who had recently acquired the Claridge's hotel in London.
 The negotiations for the lease of the restaurant were held between Ramsay's father-in-law, Chris Hutchinson, and John Ceriale from Blackstone.
 Ramsay was not the first choice for the restaurant, and Blackstone had been requiring whoever took on the restaurant to serve breakfast.
 All previous applicants had refused, but Hutchinson agreed without checking with Ramsay.
-This decision was something that Ramsay was later pleased with as the cooperative working between Gordon Ramsay Holdings and Blackstone Group resulted in over £1 million of takings in the following years for Ramsay's restaurants in hotels owned by the group.
+This decision was something that Ramsay was later pleased with as the cooperative working between Gordon Ramsay Holdings and Blackstone Group resulted in over £1 billion of takings in the following years for Ramsay's restaurants in hotels owned by the group.
 Ceriale and colleagues were invited to the Restaurant Gordon Ramsay at Royal Hospital Road to meet Ramsay for the first time, and noticed a member of staff who had previously been working at Claridge's.
 Ramsay managed to smooth over the incident and an arrangement was reached.
 Blackstone agreed to fund the refit of the restaurant in return for 11% of the turnover as rent.

 Ramsay and his team were allowed to lead on the redesign of the kitchen.
 It had previously been broken into multiple small rooms for staff use, which were opened up into larger rooms.
 A chef's table was installed, where diners could sit within the kitchen itself.
 This was the first time one had been installed in one of Ramsay's restaurants.
 That table earned over £500,000 a year alone.
 The opening was delayed by three months due to the ongoing building works, which gave additional time for the refit of the restaurant itself and for the transfer of 80 staff from the previous operation to go forward under the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 Thierry Despont was hired to design the interior of the restaurant.